xboccolo/xboccolo/README.md

 ## ⚡ About Me

-I am a **Broadcast Technician/Engineer & Aspiring Software Developer** based in Germany.
+I am a **Broadcast Technician/Engineer & Aspiring Web Developer** born in Rome, Italy and currently based in Hamburg, Germany.
 I have a diverse background  in **Mathematics, Computer Science** and **Multimedia Production**, which allows me to bridge the gap between technical skills and a creative mindset.
-I'm currently deepening my knowledge in JavaScript (especially with React) aI love queer movies and hyperpop music.
+I'm currently deepening my knowledge in JavaScript (especially with React).

 - 🎓 **Education:** B.Sc. in Media and Technology | M.A. in Film and Visual Arts
 - 🔭 **Currently Building:** AdTech Data Pipelines & Full-Stack Web Applications